What to know about whole grain foods

 How do whole grains contribute to health?

-A diet rich in whole grains, rather than processed grains, can help you:
+A diet rich in whole grains instead of processed grains can help you:

-The carbohydrates found in whole-grain breads are healthier than those in refined flours because they take longer to digest and cause glucose (or blood sugar) to be released into the bloodstream more slowly over time.
-In addition to being better for blood sugar control, whole grains contain plenty of fiber to help you feel full and maintain a healthy weight.
+The carbohydrates found in whole-grain breads are healthier than those in refined flours because they take longer to digest.
+As a result, glucose (blood sugar) enters the bloodstream more gradually, helping to maintain steady blood sugar levels.
+Whole grains also contain plenty of fiber, which helps you feel full and maintain a healthy weight.

-Whole-grain barley is an excellent source of both soluble and insoluble fiber.
+Whole-grain barley, in particular, is an excellent source of both soluble and insoluble fiber.
 Insoluble fiber works to keep your digestive system healthy by helping to maintain regular intestinal function.
-Soluble fiber may help lower your cholesterol levels, thus reducing your risk of heart disease.
+Soluble fiber may help lower your cholesterol levels, reducing your risk of heart disease.

 Note: When you shop for barley, make sure to skip pearl barley.
 This type has been polished to remove the outer layer and the hull, so it’s not a whole grain.

-How can you incorporate more whole grains and bran into your daily diet?
+How can you add more whole grains and bran into your daily diet?

 • Eat whole-grain breakfast cereals, such as bran flakes, shredded wheat, or oatmeal.